cognitect/transit-js/README.md

 In order to preserve value semantics between system X and JavaScript (where of course X may very well be JavaScript), transit-js supports a larger range of scalar values than JSON.
-In addition, to support rich indexing transit-js returns enhanced versions of the proposed ES6 map rather than JavaScript objects.
+To support arbitrary indexing transit-js returns enhanced versions of the proposed ES6 map rather than JavaScript objects.

 Of course better semantics at the cost of performance is not much of an improvement. transit-js map and set implementations offer a